Aliases for GPX2 Gene

 GeneCards Summary for GPX2 Gene

 GPX2 (Glutathione Peroxidase 2) is a Protein Coding gene.
-Diseases associated with GPX2 include Colorectal Cancer.
-Among its related pathways are Arachidonic acid metabolism and Cellular Senescence.
-GO annotations related to this gene include electron carrier activity and glutathione peroxidase activity.
+Diseases associated with GPX2 include Ileocolitis and Colorectal Cancer.
+Among its related pathways are Glutathione metabolism and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and glutathione peroxidase activity.
 An important paralog of this gene is GPX1.

 Could play a major role in protecting mammals from the toxicity of ingested organic hydroperoxides.
 Tert-butyl hydroperoxide, cumene hydroperoxide and linoleic acid hydroperoxide but not phosphatidycholine hydroperoxide, can act as acceptors.